elephantscale/es-training-new/search-common/slides/Lucene_API.md

         * Indexed fields may or may not be analyzed (i.e., tokenized with an Analyzer)
           * Non-analyzed fields view the entire value as a single token (useful for URLs, paths, dates, social security numbers, ...)
      - Be stored or not
-        * Useful for fields that you’d like to display to users
+        * Useful for fields that you'd like to display to users
      - Optionally store term vectors
-        * Like a positional index on the Field’s terms
+        * Like a positional index on the Field's terms
         * Useful for highlighting, finding similar documents, categorization

 Notes: